Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 10th November, afternoon: Kadriorg Palace still looks magnificent, even without the summer colours.

-Green grass and wooden houses in Kalamaja district, Tallinn, 11 November.
+Green grass in Kalamaja district, Tallinn, 11 November

 11th November: In Kalamaja, the grass is still green — autumn is slow to leave.

-Leafless trees against historic buildings in Tallinn’s Old Town, 11 November.
+Bare trees in Tallinn Old Town, 11 November

 11th November: Bare tree branches in the Old Town pair surprisingly well with the medieval vibe.